Mary Elizabeth Wieting Johnson: Reconstruction of the Wieting Opera House

 After the Wieting Opera House burnt down on September 3, 1896, the Syracuse Journal reported that she was "almost prostrated" upon hearing the news and they speculated that the Wieting Opera House would "rise again".
 Wieting sent a monetary gift to firemen who had been on the scene and hired others to clear the site.
 On November 7, the New York Dramatic Mirror speculated that if she decided to rebuild the theatre it would "no doubt eclipse anything in that line seen in this country" because she had studied art and seen many famous theatres while traveling the world.
 The architect Oscar Cobb came to Syracuse and she announced that she proposed to rebuild "one of the handsomest opera houses in the country", with a capacity of at least 2,000.

 Wieting was involved in the reconstruction, attempting to make the opera house "absolutely fire-proof" and offering suggestions to Cobb as he designed the new building.
 The Dramatic Mirror reported that "every detail" was monitored by Wieting herself and felt it would stand as a testament to her name.
 By July, reconstruction work was progressing well, and The Post-Standard praised Wieting as demonstrating "very rare business ability and executive capacity", again noting that she carefully attended to even minor details.
 When the theatre was opened to great fanfare, Wieting received several rounds of an ovation.
 She gave a speech about the effort to rebuild the theatre.

 The Shubert brothers managed the opera house under her ownership for almost 25 years beginning in the early 1900s.
 In September 1918, the Shuberts attempted to file a legal suit in order to force the name of the building to be changed to the "Shubert-Wieting Opera House", which Wieting had her agent respond to by saying that such a change would be in "violation of the theatre lease and will not be countenanced".

 Personal life

 Wieting was also a member and President of The National Historical Society.
-Frank Allanben wrote an article about Wieting's accomplishment in restoring the opera house, with The Chandler Tribune noting that the "remarkable efficiency and artistic zeal" of the restoration was presented by Allanben as a "symbol of the creation of the world-stage".
+Frank Allaben wrote an article about Wieting's accomplishment in restoring the opera house, with The Chandler Tribune noting that the "remarkable efficiency and artistic zeal" of the restoration was presented by Allaben as a "symbol of the creation of the world-stage".

 She married John Wieting, a retired lecturer and philanthropist and they toured the world together.
 After his death, on November 28, 1900, she married Melville Augustus Johnson and left New York state for a time, returning to Syracuse when he died on May 29, 1909.
 Mary Elizabeth Wieting Johnson died in 1927.
 Her estate held the opera house until they sold it to the Hemacon Realty Corporation for $1 million in July 1929.